jwashin/angular2-rbi-dart/README.md

 ## Features and bugs

-This currently (31 January, 2016) seems to work with MDL 1.0.6.
+This currently (22 February, 2016) seems to work with MDL 1.1.1.
 I have not figured out testing yet, so a contributed test harness would be graciously accepted.

 Please file issues with MDL at [Github: Material Design Lite] (https://github.com/google/material-design-lite).
 And be nice.
 They have a system to decide what needs to happen when.